jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=jpa:read-attribute(name=default-datasource)`

 ## syntax of the operation to get the `jpa` `default-extended-persistence-inheritance`
-controls how jakarta persistence extended persistence context (`xpc`) inheritance is performed. deep shares the extended persistence context at top bean level.  shallow the extended `persistece` context is only shared with the parent bean (never with sibling beans). get the `jpa` `default-extended-persistence-inheritance` attribute.
+controls how jakarta persistence extended persistence context (`xpc`) inheritance is performed. 'deep' shares the extended persistence context at top bean level.  'shallow' the extended `persistece` context is only shared with the parent bean (never with sibling beans). get the `jpa` `default-extended-persistence-inheritance` attribute.
 `/subsystem=jpa:read-attribute(name=default-extended-persistence-inheritance)`